Hugueprime/epines/README.md

 3. Go to `chrome://extensions` in chrome and active the developpeur mode (top right)
 4. Click "Load unpacked extension" and select the previously unziped folder

+:warning: the extension will show an error, this is normal as it still uses the manifest v2 for blocking the default media player of ionisx.

 ### Firefox based browsers:
 1. You will need to seach for yourself on that one.